drzax/lauraelvery.com/content/_index.md

 Mayfair, 1910.
 At the age of ninety, Florence Nightingale is frail and no longer of sound mind.
 After a celebrated career as a nurse, writer and statistician, she now leads a reclusive existence.
 One summer evening she is astonished to receive a visitor: a young man named Silas Bradley, who claims to have met her during the Crimean War fifty-five years ago.

 But how can this be?
 And how does the elusive Jean Frawley connect their two lives?

+*Nightingale* is a luminous tale of faith and love, bravery and care, and the vitality of women’s work.